Chinatowns in Brooklyn: Chinatown, Bensonhurst

-There is still currently a mixture of different ethnic businesses and people, especially with many Italians and Russians still in the Bensonhurst neighborhood.
+Bensonhurst was once a predominantly Italian-American neighborhood.
+The new arrival of Chinese immigrants in the decades following the 1965 Immigration Act led to racial tensions materializing into Anti-Asian flyers distributed throughout the neighborhood along with racially motivated attacks against the Asian American community.
+This led to leaders from different ethnic backgrounds, such as the CAAAV (Coalition Against Anti Asian-American Violence) and Italian-American leaders from local churches and schools to join together to address these racially based tensions and violence, for the promotion of a harmonious community.There is still currently a mixture of different ethnic businesses and people, especially with many Italians and Russians still in the Bensonhurst neighborhood.
 However, with the highly rapid rate of growth of Chinese businesses and people in the area, the proportion of the Chinese population is increasing; and these several Chinatowns of Bensonhurst together has far surpassed the size of the Avenue U Chinatown.
 In addition, Bensonhurst has slowly been surpassing Manhattan's Chinatown as carrying the largest Cantonese cultural center of NYC.

 According to the Daily News, Brooklyn's Asian population, mainly Chinese, has grown tremendously not only in the Sunset Park area, but also in Bensonhurst, Dyker Heights, and Borough Park.
 In Bensonhurst alone, from 2000 to 2010, the Asian population increased by 57%.
 The study also shows that Asians very often live in houses that are divided into studio apartments, which means there is a possibility that the increased Asian population could be more than what the census represents and causing stressors on the growing Asian population in Brooklyn.

 According to the 2020 census data from NYC Dept. Of City Planning, Bensonhurst overtook Sunset Park as the Brooklyn neighborhood with the largest Asian population.
 The 2020 census data showed that Bensonhurst had 46,000 Asian residents meanwhile Sunset Park had 31,400 Asian residents.